 Julia Karen Baker, Ph.D.
 German Studies; M.A.
 German Literature; Magistra der Philosophie

-Dr. Baker has taught German language, literature, film, and culture courses at all undergraduate levels.
-Her academic interests include contemporary German and Austrian literature, family novels, and (documentary) film, childhood trauma, German-Jewish life-writing, women studies, madness in literature and transcultural literature.
-Her publications include book reviews, interviews with documentary film makers, scholars, and Holocaust survivors, articles on the purpose of humor in transnational literature, as well as the fictional life-writing by Lore Segal, Binjamin Wilkomirski, and Georges-Arthur Goldschmidt.
-She is currently working on a volume on the representation of family in the German speaking world, tentatively entitled "Familiar Stories: Conversations about the German Family."
+After growing up in Austria, studying in the US and Australia, and working in Wales in the UK, I came to the USA in 2002 to pursue a Ph.D. in German Studies at the University of Cincinnati.
+I graduated in 2007 with a dissertation on Jewish childhood in exile as represented in fiction and film.
+My academic interests and conference presentations have focused on contemporary German and Austrian literature, family novels, and (documentary) film, childhood trauma, German-Jewish life-writing, women studies, madness in literature and transcultural literature.
+My publications include book reviews, interviews with documentary film makers, scholars, and Holocaust survivors, articles on the purpose of humor in transnational literature, as well as the fictional life-writing by Lore Segal, Binjamin Wilkomirski, and Georges-Arthur Goldschmidt.
+I am currently working on a volume on the representation of family in the German speaking world, tentatively entitled “Reading Between the Bloodlines: Reflections on the German(ic) Family Story.”

 At TTU, I have taught all elementary German courses, Introduction to German Literature, courses on Berlin and Vienna, a contemporary literature course, a course on immigration, exile and the concept of alterity (together with Dr. Barnard and Dr. Groundland), a course on German film, and on German Childhood and Children's Literature.